D34dlyK1ss/Gumball-and-Penny/README.md

 # Gumball & Penny

-Um bot para o Discord!
+A melhor duo do Discord!

 ## FAQ